Yehoshua Zettler: Assassination of Folke Bernadotte

-Massacre at Deir Yassin

-Zettler has been implicated as a leader in Deir Yassin massacre, an attack by Jewish forces, which included Lehi, on the village of Deir Yassin, just outside Jerusalem.
-About 100 Arabs and 5 Jewish fighters were killed in the fighting.

 Personal life

 He was married in 1948 to Bella Shechter, a member of Lehi.
 Their marriage was conducted on a Jerusalem rooftop in the presence of armed guards.
 Together they had two daughters: Ariella and Ephrat.

 Zettler remained on Israel's political right wing, retaining a long-held suspicion of Arabs and foreigners in Israel, and believed that Israel should retain territories occupied during the Six-Day War.
 In his later years, he lived in Tel Aviv and ran a gas station in Jaffa.

 Zettler died at age 91 on May 20, 2009.